• Skip to content

 It is always helpful to understand what the goal of an event is.
 Questions you need to ask:

-Depending on the goal of the event, the planning can vary.
+The planning can vary depending on the event’s goal.
 Make sure your planning team understands the why behind the event.

 2. Event Budget